‘They’ll Do It Again’ Senator Marco Rubio Says To ‘Face The Nation’ On Russian Meddling In The 2016 Election

 Senator Marco Rubio appeared on Face The Nation Sunday and gave his thoughts on President Trump’s new stance on the U.S. intelligence community’s findings.
 The president and Russian leader, Vladimir Putin, met one-on-one for a summit in Helsinki Monday.

 Trump initially denied the FBI’s findings on the DNC hacks committed by 12 Russian agents during the 2016 presidential election, but now says that isn’t what he meant.
-The White House issued a statement Thursday that the president has invited Putin to Washington this fall CBS News reports.
+The White House issued a statement Thursday that the president has invited Putin to Washington this fall, CBS News reports.

 Rubio is part of the Senate Intelligence Committee and says that the U.S. needs to focus on preventing future attacks from Russian intelligence.
 He claims that the FBI’s discoveries are “100 percent accurate” and that Congress has a responsibility to acknowledge it.